-After calls for Puerto Rico’s Governor Ricardo Rosselló to resign amidst the arrests of several high-profile government officials for corruption, a Telegram chat was leaked on Saturday that showed the governor and his advisors being profane, misogynistic, homophobic, transphobic, attacking the opposition party, and mocking the deaths that followed Hurricane Maria.
+After calls for Puerto Rico’s Governor Ricardo Rosselló to resign amidst the arrests of several high-profile government officials for corruption, a Telegram chat was leaked on Saturday that showed the governor and his advisors being profane, misogynistic, homophobic, transphobic, hostile towards the opposition party, and disrespectul of the deaths caused by Hurricane Maria.

 Some of the ‘highlights’ include Chief Fiscal Officer Christian Sobrino asking if there were “Any spare bodies we can feed our crows?” as unidentified bodies flooded the island’s forensic institute, a back and forth between Financial Director Edwin Miranda and consultant Carlos Bermúdez about Senate leader Eduardo Bhatia referencing “20 years and 200 pounds back … and 7 less men … sorry,” several hashtags proposed by the governor to combat the federal ban on cockfighting such as “#DontYouTakeMyCockAway, #FightingForOurCocks, and #TodosSomosCocks,” and a conversation about the Miss Universe pageant (that the governor called ‘softporn’) in which Miranda insinuated that former Senator Evelyn Vázquez was a sex worker.

-Governor Rosselló announced on Saturday that some members of the chat would be resigning, and that he would be evaluating his cabinet and may make announcements in the future as to their departure.
+Governor Rosselló announced on Saturday that some members of the chat would resign, and that he would evaluate his cabinet and may make announcements in the future as to their departure.
 Among those who resigned are Secretary of State Luis G. Rivera Marín and Chief Fiscal Officer Christian Sobrino.

 "I want to announce that I have taken the decision to immediately dispense with the collaboration of all those close to my administration who are part of the chat that was revealed today in its entirety,” Rosselló said, seemingly referencing the members of the chat who do not hold government positions.